git/git.github.io/Mentoring-Program-Guide.md

 The best way to update everyone about your work is probably to post on your blog.
 We understand though that you might not want to put everything you might want to say on your blog.

-Also people on the Git mailing list might be interested to know that you published something on your blog, so that they can give you some help or feedback about your next steps or problems you are facing.
-Your mentors should be notified too that you posted something.
+People on the Git mailing list might be interested to know that you published something on your blog, so that they can give you some help or feedback about your next steps or problems you are facing.
 So we think that you might want to email the mailing list to notify every one about each new blog post.
 If you don't feel like doing that, we might find an alternative solution, but letting people know is often a good idea to get help and suggestions.
 You can also take advantage of the notification email to ask for help or to ask questions related to issues you have.

+Your mentors should be notified too that you posted something.
 To notify your mentors, you can either cc them when you email the mailing list, or you can send them a separate email.
 In a separate email you might add things that you might not want to post on your blog or to the mailing list.